ministryofjustice/laa-civil-case-api/README.md

 ## Adding an authorised user
 An authorised user is created as part of the run_local script.
-The created user will have the username johndoe and password of password.
+The created user will have the username cla_admin and password of cla_admin.

 ## Running in a virtual environment
 If you wish to run the app in a virtual environment you can do so with: